tanishkasahu191-ui/CSE0001-Digital-Literacy-Project/task-1-presentation/README.md

-## Title:
-Task 1: Information Literacy & Visual Communication
+# Task 1: Information Literacy & Visual Communication

-## Description:
+## 📑 Contents
-A brief sentence explaining the infographic you created (e.g., "An infographic on the importance of Digital Literacy for Engineering students").
+* **infographic.png**: A custom-designed infographic focusing on Digital Literacy for Engineering students.
+* **reflection-task1.md**: A 150-word analysis of Visual Hierarchy, Typography, and Color Theory used in the design.

-## Reflection:
+## ✍️ Reflection Summary
-Paste your 150-word reflection here so it's readable directly on GitHub.

-## Tools Used:
-Mention Canva, Piktochart, or the tool you used
+In this task, I explored how to transform complex information into a scannable visual format.
+By using a "Z-pattern" layout and high-contrast headings, I ensured that the most critical data points—like the definition of digital literacy—are noticed first.
+This exercise taught me that effective communication is as much about design as it is about content.